Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: EM Algorithm Validation

-We estimate $\theta$, $q$, and $\gamma$ from the simulated data, using the EM algorithm, as well as the methods described in the main text \citep{Mandelbaum2013Data,Yefenof2018}.
-The results are presented in Figure \ref{fig:PQueMessag}.
-Again, the EM algorithm is the only method that is able to estimate accurately the customer patience rate, $\theta$, and it has no close competitor.
-The closest estimator to the EM is \citet{Yefenof2018} with $M=0$ considered as silent abandonment.
-However, note that this model estimates the average customer patience rate to be $\hat{\theta}=0.113$, implying that the average customer patience is $E[Patience]=\frac{60}{\hat{\theta}}=\frac{60}{0.113}=531.45$ minutes.
-We find this number to be unrealistic since to claim that a customer may be willing to wait almost 9 hours to be served is not reasonable; moreover, it is very far from the real average customer patience that we input into the simulation, which is 81.81 minutes.
-Accuracy results for the estimation of $q$ and $\gamma$ in this simulation are presented in Figures \ref{fig:qQueMesg} and \ref{fig:GammaQueMesg}, respectively.
+We estimate $\theta$, $q$, and $\gamma$ from the simulated data using the EM algorithm as well as the methods described in the main text \citep{Mandelbaum2013Data,Yefenof2018}.
+The results are presented in Figure EC.\ref{fig:PQueMessag}.
+Again, the EM algorithm is the only method that is able to accurately estimate the customer patience rate, $\theta$, and it has no close competitor.
+The closest estimator to the EM algorithm is \citet{Yefenof2018} with $M=0$ considered as silent abandonment.
+However, even this model is far from accurate, estimating the average customer patience rate per hour to be $\hat{\theta}=0.113$, implying that the average customer patience is $E[Patience]=\frac{60}{\hat{\theta}}=\frac{60}{0.113}=531.45$ minutes.
+This number is six times larger than the parameter we entered to this simulation.
+Accuracy results for the estimation of $q$ and $\gamma$ in this simulation are presented in Figures EC.\ref{fig:qQueMesg} and EC.\ref{fig:GammaQueMesg}, respectively.